francescawaters/conservation-events/README.md

 No errors were found in the CSS validation.
 ![CSS Validation](static/images/readme/CSS-validator.png)

+- Python was validated using the CI Python Linter.

+No errors were found in the Python validation indicating that the code is PEP8 compliant.

 ### LightHouse Testing

 The site was tested using Google LightHouse to check performance, accessibility, best practices, and SEO.